glowdragon/nx-unity/README.md

 # Nx Unity

-This repository contains two projects that integrate Unity development with Nx workspaces:

-1. An Nx plugin for Unity projects
+This repository contains an Nx plugin for integrating Unity projects into Nx workspaces.
-2. A Unity package to enable all plugin features

 ## Nx Plugin

 Location: `packages/nx-unity`

 This plugin allows you to seamlessly integrate Unity projects into your Nx workspace.
 It provides custom executors and generators to streamline your Unity development workflow within the Nx ecosystem.

-## Unity Package

-Location: `packages/unity-package`

-This Unity package should be referenced in all Unity projects within your Nx workspace to fully utilize the features provided by the Nx plugin.

 ## Getting Started